Things To Do in Aveiro: 1-Day Itinerary

 Another sweet that comes from Aveiro is the tripas.
 These are kind of similar to a crepe but made with a thicker dough.
 You can try them at Tezero with a variety of fillings, including jam, chocolate or the beloved ovos moles.

-Explore the Salt Pans at the Ecomuseu Marinha da Troncalhada
+Afternoon: the Salt Pans at the Ecomuseu Marinha da Troncalhada

 On the edge of Aveiro’s lagoon, you’ll find many salt pans.
 These are part of the Marinha da Troncalhada, an open-air museum that showcases the traditional methods of salt production.
 You can take a walk around the salt pans and read the panels or book a guided tour for more detailed information.
 Near the museum is a small salt pool and spa established by Cale do Oiro, which runs between May and October.
 For a couple of euros, you can enjoy a relaxing salt bath while watching the saltern workers.